2023 HR Statistics: Job Search, Hiring, Recruiting & Interviews

 Feel free to share our study!
 The graphics and content found here are available for noncommercial reuse.
 Just make sure to link back to this page to give the authors proper credit.

-Zety’s career blog has taught thousands of readers how to format cover letters, provided cover letter templates and over free resume templates, and even helped to prepare for situational job interviews.
+Zety’s career blog has taught thousands of readers how to format cover letters, provided cover letter templates and professional resume templates, and even helped to prepare for situational job interviews.

 This article has been reviewed by our editorial team to make sure it follows Zety's editorial guidelines.
 We’re committed to sharing our expertise and giving you trustworthy career advice tailored to your needs.
 High-quality content is what brings over 40 million readers to our site every year.
 But we don't stop there.
 Our team conducts original research to understand the job market better, and we pride ourselves on being quoted by top universities and prime media outlets from around the world.